gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ivy `DependencyResolver` implementations returned by Gradle APIs no longer support `latestStrategy` methods

+A select few Gradle APIs methods return an Ivy `DependencyResolver` implementation (e.g. `repositories.mavenRepo`).
-Ivy `DependencyResolver` implementations returned by Gradle APIs such as `repositories.mavenRepo` no longer support the following methods:
+These returned `DependencyResolver` instances no longer support the following methods:
 `getLatestStrategy()`, `setLatestStrategy()`, `getLatest()`, `setLatest()`.
 Calling one of these methods will now throw an `UnsupportedOperationException`.

-Note that using Ivy `DependencyResolver` implementations is deprecated, and we recommend that you use Gradle's repository implementations instead.
+Note that all Gradle API methods that return an Ivy `DependencyResolver` implementation are deprecated, and we recommend that you use Gradle's repository implementations instead.

 ## External contributions